No. 1 Georgia could be falling after 39-22 win over Kent St

 Was it bad enough to knock Georgia out of the top spot in the rankings?
 Check back Sunday.

+“We don’t care too much about the rankings," defensive lineman Nazir Stackhouse said.
+"We focus on us.
+It’s always a ‘we’ thing.
+We’re always focused on our development as a team, no matter where we are in the rankings.”

-Kent State had a chance to make it a one-score game with less than 13 minutes remaining after Marquez Cooper scored on a 1-yard run to cap a 12-play, 75-yard drive.
+Kent State had a chance to make it a one-score game with less than 13 minutes remaining after Marquez Cooper powered in from the 1 to cap a 12-play, 75-yard drive.
 But a two-point conversion failed, leaving the Bulldogs with a 32-22 lead.

 Georgia then finished off the Golden Flashes, driving 75 yards for Kendall Milton's 1-yard plunge on fourth-and-goal with 5 1/2 minutes to go.

-Bowers, coming off a three-touchdown performance against South Carolina, took it to the end zone on the second play of the game with a dazzling 75-yard run.
+Coming off a three-touchdown performance against South Carolina, he took it to the end zone on the second play of the game with a dazzling 75-yard run.

 Going in motion to take a handoff, the sophomore tight end found a big hole around right end and never stopped running, turning on his impressive speed down the sideline in front of the Georgia bench.